Controlled and Uncontrolled Components in React

 export default NameForm;

-We have here created a simple form which take an input, and we are just putting alert message with the user added name.
-As we can see here, user’s input value is not stored anywhere like we are not storing it.
-Simply, it is not under control of React because there are no states to hold the information here.
+We have here created a simple form that takes input, and we are just putting an alert message with the user’s added name.
+As we can see here, the user’s input value is not stored anywhere like we are not storing it.
+Simply, it is not under the control of React because there are no states to hold the information here.
 We are just getting the name and alerting the user with its name.

-So this kind of forms are known as uncontrolled forms and we this component is not under control of React, so this is uncontrolled component.
+This kind of form is known as the uncontrolled form and this component is not under the control of React, so this is an uncontrolled component.

 When and Why to Use Controlled Inputs

-In react, Controlled component or Controlled Inputs are pretty useful, and it is recommended by react itself to use controlled components, so that updating and modifications in form could be easier.
-In case of uncontrolled component, update and modification can be complicated.
-Also, with the help of controlled component elements of form can be controlled with react.
+In React, Controlled components or Controlled Inputs are pretty useful, and it is recommended by React itself to use controlled components so that updating and modifications in form could be easier.
+In the case of uncontrolled components, updates, and modifications can be complicated.
+Also, with the help of controlled components elements of form can be controlled with react.

-There are some use cases where controlled component and inputs:
+There are some use cases where controlled components and inputs:

 • Instantly validating the form on every key press: useful if you want to keep the Submit button disabled until everything is valid, for instance.